Nakama-Partnering-Services/nakama-project-scaffolding/README.md

 # sfdx-nakama-project-scaffolding
 This repository aims to contain the resources and frameworks used for the scaffoling of new sfdx projects.
+It also contains a modular project structure with guidelines on how to use it, the purpose of each folder, and some naming conventions and best practises.

 ## Table of contents